rifath95/LoRA-finetuning/README.md

 **Finetuned Model**
 ```
-Tell me who Caius Marcius is.:ANSWER:Caius Marcius is a Roman warrior.:END:
+Caius Marcius is a Roman warrior.:END:
 ```

 ---